GwendolineRodriguez/AngularStyleGuide/README.md

 ## Add New Design Directive

-Your new design directive will be a component included in the directives files.
+Your new design directive will be a component included in the design files.
-Add your new Component in [src/app/directives](./src/app/directives)
+Add your new Component in [src/app/design](./src/app/design)

 ## Add New Component